choopm/initrd/README.md

 * `real_init=/sbin/init` - optional, what to start when switch_root'ing.
 Auto-detection for openrc and systemd.
 * `rootflags=rw,subvol=snap/backup,noatime` - optional, mount options for your rootfs
 * `crypt_root=<blockdev>:<optional dm-name>:<optional trim>` - optional, either a block device or a UUID may be given, second part can be used to specfiy the `/dev/mapper/xyz` name, third argument `trim` allows discards (SSD) to be passed
-* `cryptkey=/dev/sdb1:pic/me.png` or `cryptkey=/dev/sdb:2048:4096` - optional, the second variant gets the bytes 2048-6144 and uses them as a keyfile
+* `cryptkey=/dev/sdb1:pic/me.png` or `cryptkey=/dev/sdb:2048:4096` - optional, the second variant gets 4096 bytes of sdb, skipping the first 2048 (2049-6145) and uses them as a keyfile
 * `net=<cidr>:<gateway>:<dns>:<dev>` - optional, network settings during booting (for SSH remote unlocking)
 * `breakinit=y` - optional, if set, drops you to shell after unlocking and mounting the rootfs